 ‘White Guys Only’: Here Are 7 Forms Sexual Racism Can Take Among Queer Men

-I was just asked at a dinner party — where a lot of my research on which topics need more discussion happens — about the difference between sexual racism and sexual preference.
+A few months ago, I was asked at a dinner party — where a lot of my research on which topics need more discussion happens — about the difference between sexual racism and sexual preference.
 Both are deeply intertwined and often can be hard to separate.

 Typically what we like sexually is rooted in anxiety, ego and social norms.
 We live in a sexually anxious and slut-shaming culture, so few are free enough to own and explore all they are sexually.
 Most are limited by how they want to be seen socially and haven’t really unpacked the unconscious limits our culture of racism has implanted in all of us sexually.